publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptII/m__us_usc_t47_s254.md

             (B) review the determination made by the certifying school, school board, local educational agency, library, or other authority; or

-            (C) consider the criteria employed by the certifying school, school board, local educational agency, library, or other authority in the administration of subsection (h)(1)(B) of this section.
+            (C) consider the criteria employed by the certifying school, school board, local educational agency, library, or other authority in the administration of subsection (h)(1)(B).

         (3) __Availability for review__